Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Preliminary Study

 \paragraph{Does sharing the projector across languages affect performance?} Previous studies typically employ a single projector to align the semantic spaces of the speech encoder and the LLM.
-However, given the observed cross-lingual semantic gap, the suitability of a shared projector in capturing semantic distinctions across languages remains uncertain.
-To investigate this, we compare two settings: (1) a shared projector for all languages, and (2) language-specific expert projectors.
-Since CS speech features lack oracle language labels, we conduct the evaluation on English and Spanish monolingual data from the Common Voice corpus.
-First, we pre-train a single projector with bilingual ASR data to reduce variance from random initialization and to provide basic semantic alignment.
-Then, we initialize both the shared and expert projectors with pre-trained weights.
-For the expert setting, each language data is then processed through its corresponding expert projector, whereas in the shared setting, all data pass through the shared one.
-Subsequently, LoRA is attached in both settings to prevent overfitting, followed by fine-tuning both settings on the same bilingual ASR data.
-The experimental results, presented in Table~\ref{tab_pre}, show that the expert projector consistently performs better than the shared projector.
-This finding indicates that using expert projectors for different languages better capture semantic variations.
-However, in practice, the oracle language label of each CS speech feature is unavailable.
-To address this limitation, we adopt the MoE projector, enabling the model to dynamically route speech features to the appropriate expert projectors in an adaptive manner.
+However, given the observed cross-lingual semantic space gap, the suitability of a shared projector in capturing semantic distinctions across languages remains uncertain.
+To investigate this issue, we compare two settings: (1) a shared projector for all languages, in which all speech tokens are processed by the single projector; and (2) one expert projector per language, where each speech token is processed by the projector corresponding to its language.
+We only fine-tune the projector, while keeping the parameters of the speech encoder and the LLM frozen.
+Since CS speech lacks oracle language labels at the token level, we also evaluate on monolingual ASR data, where all speech tokens are labeled with their corresponding language.
+First, we pre-train a single projector on the ASR data to mitigate variance from random initialization and establish a basic semantic alignment.
+Both the shared and expert projectors are then initialized with the pre-trained weights.
+We subsequently fine-tune both settings on the same ASR data.
+The experimental results, reported in Table~\ref{tab_pre}, show that the expert projector consistently outperforms the shared projector, especially for Spanish and Chinese.
+This finding indicates that using expert projectors for different languages better captures semantic distinctions.
+However, in practical CS scenarios, oracle language labels for speech tokens are unavailable.
+To address this limitation, we adopt the MoE projector, enabling the model to route speech tokens to appropriate expert projectors in an adaptive manner.